Skip to content

 net start bits

-We tested this on a laptop where updates kept failing with error 0x80070020.
-After clearing the SoftwareDistribution folder, Windows Update downloaded fresh files and installed successfully.
+When updates keep failing with error 0x80070020, clearing the SoftwareDistribution folder forces Windows Update to download fresh files, which usually installs successfully.
 As Tenorshare’s error code fix notes, clearing this cache folder is a common way to resolve persistent update errors.

 #Fix 5: Run Updates in Safe Mode